 In situations where it would be a “for cause” eviction for a specific problem caused by the tenant, the notice period generally ranges from 10 to 20 days depending on the specific problem.

-To see the specific number of days notice is required before an eviction case is filed with the Landlord Tenant Board in Ontario, check out this complete guide to ending a tenancy in Ontario.
+To see the specific number of days notice is required before an eviction case is filed with the Landlord Tenant Board in Toronto, check out this complete guide to ending a tenancy in Ontario.

-What Reasons Can a Landlord Use Evict a Tenant in Ontario?
+What Valid Reasons Can a Landlord Use Evict a Tenant in Toronto?

-There are many different reasons a landlord can evict a tenant in Ontario.
+There are several different reasons a landlord can evict a tenant in Toronto.
 Some of those reasons are considered “for cause” reasons, which generally means the tenant has broken either the lease agreement or the rules of the Residential Tenancies Act; other reasons are about the long-term use and management of the property.